 Bahamas’ Attractive Tax Rates

-Even amongst the stiff competition in the Carribean, the Bahamas offers one of the most appealing systems of tax rates.
+Even amongst the stiff competition in the Carribean, The Bahamas offers one of the most appealing tax systems.
 In particular, there is:

 - A zero tax rate for companies.